iammtaran21/DS-Portfolio_T/index.md

 **Project Objective:** Given a review, determine whether the review is positive or negative based on Amazon foods .

 **Quantifiable result:** We could We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
-A review of 3 is nuetral and ignored.
+A review of 3 is neutral and ignored.
 This is an approximate and proxy way of determining the polarity (positivity/negativity) [**AUC** Score of 88%](https://github.com/iammtaran21/DS_Projects/blob/main/NLP/NLP_Project.ipynb) .

 - Given a review, it is determined whether the review is positive or negative.
 - Used NLP for this approach.